 New Memorial students

 |Intake: Fall, winter or spring semesters|

 |Application deadline: Applications are considered on a rolling basis.
 Students are encouraged to apply by: March 1 for fall admission, Oct.
 1 for winter admission and Feb.
 1 for spring admission

 You may apply for admission into the Faculty Science by indicating bachelor of science as your program choice on the undergraduate application for admission.

-Entry into the computer science (smart systems) major is competitive and based on academic performance, normally cumulative average and performance in recent courses.
+Entry into the computer science (smart systems) major is competitive and selective.
+Selection is based on academic performance, normally cumulative average and performance in recent courses.